Amenities - Houses - Miscellaneous

 photo source: algarveconvection.com

 Gazebos and especially pergolas can also be built as a DIY project.
-Indeed, it's not so simple with gazebos, but it's not very complicated either.
+Indeed, with gazebos things are not that simple, but they are not very complicated either.
 It takes more work and more time.
-If you need inspiration find here how a gazebo was made from reclaimed wood of acacia from the demolition of some sheds.
+If you need inspiration find here how a gazebo was made from reclaimed wood of acacia from the collapse of sheds.

-For those of you not up to such a big job, I found here 15 models of pergolas that you can make yourself.
-I hope you like at least one of them and choose it to create your perfect garden spot.
+For those of you who don't have the stomach for such a big job, I found here 15 models of pergolas that you can make yourself.
+I hope you like at least one of them and choose it to create the perfect spot in your garden.
 Good luck!

 wooden gazebos